cdeccio/cougarnet/README.md

 ```

 In other words, 1 in 5 ICMP request messages sent will not result in an ICMP
 response message received.
-In the example above, packets 1 and 3 were lost.
+In the example above, `ping` messages with id
+numbers 1 and 3 were unsuccessful.

 ## VLAN Attributes